fpga-accel/otc-fpga/fp1/README.md

 <a id="sec-3-5" name="sec-3-5"></a>

-- release_notes.md
+- release_note.md

   This document provides fp1 operation instructions, including project building, user simulation, and application tests.

-<a id="sec-3-6" name="sec-3-6"></a>

-- fpga_tool_setup.sh

-  This script is used to configure and install the FPGA image loading tool.
-Run this script before using the FPGA image loading tool.

-<a id="sec-3-7" name="sec-3-7"></a>

-- fpga_tool_unistall.sh

-  This script is used to uninstall the FPGA image loading tool.

 <a id="sec-3-8" name="sec-3-8"></a>

 - setup.cfg

-  This user configuration file stores license configurations and Vivado version configurations.
+  This user configuration file stores license configurations and SDx version configurations.

 <a id="sec-3-9" name="sec-3-9"></a>